k2d222/twwe/README.md

 ### Using the standalone app

 Alternatively, you can [install the app](https://github.com/k2d222/twwe/releases) to use the editor offline.
-On startup, the editor will look for maps in the various ddnet folders.
+On startup, the editor will look for maps in your ddnet data folder.

-With the external editor, you can also enable sharing your map (top-right button), which gives access to you map to other users via one of the servers.
+With this app you can enable sharing your map (top-right button), which gives access to you map to other users via one of the servers.

+### Using the server

+Download the precompiled binaries and the static files from the [release page](https://github.com/k2d222/twwe/releases).

+Run the server with `twwe-server --static <path_to_static_folder>`.
+By default, it will serve the maps present in your ddnet data folder (the same maps as the in-game editor).

+Open http://localhost:16800 to access the editor.

 ### Key/Mouse bindings